Starting a civil matter

 What happens next?

-Once a complaint is served, the defendant has 21 days to file a .
+Once a complaint is served, the defendant has 21 days to file a notice of defence.
 The defendant must serve a copy of the notice of defence on you or your lawyer if they intend to defend the claim.

 If the complaint is defended, the Magistrates’ Court will send a notice telling you when you need to go to court.
 It will also explain the type of hearing you will be attending.
-For example, a pre-hearing conference, or .
+For example, a pre-hearing conference, mediation or arbitration.
 See the resolving a dispute page for more information.

-If, after 21 days, the defendant does not file a defence, you may apply for a .
+If, after 21 days, the defendant does not file a defence, you may apply for a court order.
 See the default judgments page for more information.

 Your Checklist